namtoki/English/wordlist.md

 extend:                             The government will extend the welfare program for another three years.
 extraordinary:                      He has demonstrated extraordinary talent as a violinist.
 fade:                               The rock group's popularity is beginning to fade.
+familiarize:                        The counselor helps familiarize students with the curriculum and registration programs
 fasten:                             Passengers fastened their seat belts when they heard the urgent announcement.
 fatal:                              He blended two poisonous chemicals into the fatal drink.
 feedback:                           Feedback from clients can enable us to increase company revenue.
 finding:                            The professor and his assistants are analyzing the findings of the survey concerning sleep.
 flame:                              He leaped from the window of the restroom just before the flames reached him. flee (run away,run off,get out of): Following the environmental impact assessment, he decided to flee from the dangerous zone.
+focus:
 fold:                               Fold up the linen when you get out of bed.
 fool:                               Tame fools submit to commands of their masters.
 forum:                              Everyone in the forum assumed the new ecosystem would bring innovation.
 frankly:                            Frankly, I think this investment has weakened the company.
 generate:                           The actress generates a lot of laughter when she is in comedies.
 generous:                           Tell him our charity appreciates his generous gift.
+gesture:
 ginger:                             As the cook stirred the stew, she added the essential ingredient - a piece of ginger. giraffe*:                           For the safety of zebras and giraffes, we need to seal both gates.
 globe:                              My father won an award that included the prize of cruising around the grobe.